guybedford/require-css/README.md

 require-css
 ===========

-RequireJS CSS requiring and optimization.
+RequireJS CSS requiring and optimization

 Useful for writing modular CSS dependencies alongside scripts.
 For an example of widget rendering see [ZestJS](http://zestjs.org).